shay-te/core-lib/website/docs/article_layers.md

 1. Data layer will get data internally only from layers beside or below it.
 2. Each layer will be agnostic and will handle error/create custom exceptions/logging/etc.. internally
    To make our layers independent and portable
+3. Keep code/classes/variable/constants where they need to be (WEB container code only in the web layer, DB queries in the DataAccess etc....)

 ## Data Layer:
 <table><tr>